 - We create a wish list of techniques or processes to master in order to complete such a project, in order to develop a stylized program that exactly fits your needs.

-- We would plan dates for a Shop mentoring meeting, either at my shop or yours.
+- We would plan dates for a Shop mentoring meeting, either on-line, at my shop or yours.

 - The client begins the concept sketch, cartoon or mechanical drawing process at home, and confers with me at scheduled ‘On-line Mentoring’ times to discuss progress and options.

-- After the design is far enough along, work begins by you, or collaboratively with my shop, and we have our ‘Shop mentoring’ at some point, if scheduled.
+- After the design is far enough along, work begins by you, or collaboratively in my shop

-- I offer continuing on-line support to help see this project through, if needed.
+- I offer continuing on-line support to help see this project through, if requiered.

-My goal is to help make your ideas a reality, and to pass on some of my skills and experience onto you, in a relaxed, focused and efficient, one on one manner.
-I hope this has been informative on how modern mentoring happens, and I will look forward to your e-mail at firstname.lastname@example.org
+My goal is to help make your ideas and dream a reality, and the oportunity to pass on some of my skills and experience in a relaxed, focused and efficient manner.
+I hope this has been informative on how modern-day mentoring can happen, and I will look forward to your e-mail at email@example.com

 Have you ever wanted a more convenient way to take woodworking classes, get the one on one experience with a pro, to do a project without leaving the comfort of your own shop?